lily-dove/lily-dove.github.io/contact/index.md

 The easiest way to get in touch with me is by email at [dove@caltech.edu](mailto:dove@caltech.edu).

-You can also find me online giving my hot takes on [Twitter](http://twitter.com/SoLilyQuizing) and showing off my cat on [Instagram](https://instagram.com/SoLilyQuizing).
+You can also find me online giving my hot takes on <a href="http://twitter.com/SoLilyQuizing" target="_blank">Twitter</a> and showing off my cat on <a href="https://instagram.com/SoLilyQuizing" target="_blank">Instagram</a>.

-This website template was designed by [Benjamin Baird](https://github.com/bbarad/bbarad.github.io).
+This website template was designed by <a href="https://github.com/bbarad/bbarad.github.io" target="_blank">Benhamin Baird</a>.